 - strengthened littering and illegal dumping offences, including public reporting of vehicle-related littering offences.

-The Waste Reduction and Recycling (Waste Levy) Amendment Act 2019, which received royal assent on 21 February 2019, will add provisions to the existing Waste Reduction and Recycling Act 2011 on commencement on 1 July 2019.
-These amending provisions re-introduce the waste levy.
+The Waste Reduction and Recycling (Waste Levy) Amendment Act 2019, which received royal assent on 21 February 2019, adds provisions to the existing Waste Reduction and Recycling Act 2011 which commenced on 1 July 2019.
+These amending provisions re-introduced the waste levy.

 Waste Reduction and Recycling Regulation 2011